TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 18/Ezekiel 18.10.md

 ---

-If he beget a son that is a robber, a shedder of blood, and that doeth any one of these things,
+If he fathers a son who is a robber, a shedder of blood, and who does any one of these things,